Simonko-912/EBSL/INSTRUCTIONS.md

-CONSLENTOCACHE = saves length of the entire console list to cache CONSHAS x y = if console has x, saves 1 to bit y, else saves a 0 INPUT = requests user input and when user finishes saves it to cache
+CONSLENTOCACHE = saves length of the entire console list to cache CONSHAS x y = if console has x, saves 1 to bit y, else saves a 0 INPUT = requests user input and when user finishes saves it to cache PRINTSPC = changes the current line (adds a space)
 ```